 The Role of Data Labeling in GAN Evaluation

 Data labeling plays a crucial role in the evaluation of GANs.
-By labeling real and generated images, ground truth can be established for evaluating GAN performance.
+By data annotation to real and generated images, ground truth can be established for evaluating GAN performance.
 Metrics like the IS and FID rely on classifying real vs generated images using a pre-trained model, and having high-quality labeled data is essential for training and evaluating this classifier.

 Labeling edge cases and failure modes of GANs can help identify areas for improvement.
 Collecting feedback from labelers on specific problematic examples can reveal biases, missing classes, or other issues in the generated images.
 This feedback can guide iterative refinements to the GAN architecture and training.